pensjonatus/flash-fiction/blog/just-trinkets.md

 ---
-title: 'Just Trinkets'
+title: Just Trinkets
 date: '2018-04-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 After my uncle died, I inherited a lot of small things.
 In life, he was not so